Male Circumcision After the Human Rights Act 1998

 Introduction

-The circumcision of male infants, once regarded as relatively uncontroversial, has become a focus for medical and legal debate involving both significant support and pressure groups,1 and a rapidly growing body of medical and legal literature.2 This paper considers the legality of infant circumcision in English law, both in the context of established doctrines of family and criminal law, and under the Human Rights Act.
+The circumcision of male infants, once regarded as relatively uncontroversial, has become a focus for medical and legal debate involving both significant support and pressure groups,1 and a rapidly growing body of medical and legal literature.2 This paper considers the legality of infant circumcision in English law, both in the context of established doctrines of family and criminal law, and under the External link Human Rights Act.
 A number of assumptions underpin this paper, which need to be outlined before moving on to discussion of the substantive English law.

 Firstly, that specificity, including specificity in nomenclature, assists analysis.
 Nomenclature remains contentious in this area, in part due to petitio principii, and in part due to a desire to use a general term encompassing procedures carried out upon the genitals of both males and females.
 It is extremely difficult to identify common procedures between the genders,3 however, because they are carried out on the genitals.4 Some writers have sought to identify equivalent procedures by recourse to hypotheticals, but even these are flawed.
-Bashir, for instance, argues that "[t]here are several forms of [female genital mutilation] which may vary in severity but always result in irreversible damage to the clitoris and the consequent loss of tactile sensation and ability to achieve orgasm.
-[It] would only be similar to male circumcision if the penis were amputated".5 The impact of such an amputation on potential fertility without medical intervention would seem greater than in even the mast extensive procedure carried out on females, while placing the ability to achieve orgasm solely in the penis may over-simplify some male sexualities.
-Even if an anatomical equivalence could be identified, the gendered context of the different procedures carried out on males, subincision and superincision are uncommon in the English jurisdiction and "removal of the foreskin or prepuce"6 is generally equated with circumcision.7 That procedure, and that procedure only, is the subject matter of this paper.
+Bashir, for instance, argues that [t]here are several forms of [female genital mutilation] which may vary in severity but always result in irreversible damage to the clitoris and the consequent loss of tactile sensation and ability to achieve orgasm.
+[It] would only be similar to male circumcision if the penis were amputated.5 The impact of such an amputation on potential fertility without medical intervention would seem greater than in even the mast extensive procedure carried out on females, while placing the ability to achieve orgasm solely in the penis may over-simplify some male sexualities.
+Even if an anatomical equivalence could be identified, the gendered context of the different procedures carried out on males, subincision and superincision are uncommon in the English jurisdiction and removal of the foreskin or prepuce6 is generally equated with circumcision.7 That procedure, and that procedure only, is the subject matter of this paper.

 Secondly, that any religious motivation behind the procedure needs to be engaged with.
-A common theme in the broader literature is to refer to genital procedures upon female children as "customary"8 or traditional, with "no basis whatsoever in any religion".9 This can include, as part of a broader counter to justifications for the procedures, rejecting sincere religious arguments as inauthentic either on the basis that they are not a true representation of the religious system being discussed, effectively heretical, or that if they are a true representation, the system itself is unauthentic because it acts "as an instrument of fear oppression and exploitation".10 Both strategies profoundly misunderstand the positions of religious interests in a pluralist society - the State does not have the capacity to decide what the 'true' form of a particular religion is, or proceed on the basis that the substantive content of a particular religious system excludes it from the category of religion.
+A common theme in the broader literature is to refer to genital procedures upon female children as customary8 or traditional, with no basis whatsoever in any religion.9 This can include, as part of a broader counter to justifications for the procedures, rejecting sincere religious arguments as inauthentic either on the basis that they are not a true representation of the religious system being discussed, effectively heretical, or that if they are a true representation, the system itself is unauthentic because it acts as an instrument of fear oppression and exploitation.10 Both strategies profoundly misunderstand the positions of religious interests in a pluralist society - the State does not have the capacity to decide what the 'true' form of a particular religion is, or proceed on the basis that the substantive content of a particular religious system excludes it from the category of religion.
 It is more honest and respectful of religious difference, albeit uncomfortable for a liberal analyst, to conclude that a particular religious practice should be suppressed.
 The discussion that follows proceeds on the basis that circumcision is capable of raising religious interests.11

 Thirdly, that infants are in a different position from adults where circumcision is concerned.
 The English legal order distinguishes between the rights of adults and the rights of children over their own bodies, for instance in relation to tattooing.12 Adults responsible for their own well-being can make decisions even over radical bodily change such as gender reassignment surgery.13 while in the last resort the courts can exercise authority to override the evaluation of a child and compel them to undergo, or abstain from, bodily change.
 This sharp difference in approach is due to a judgment that children lack the experience and capacity to make some decisions in a fully autonomous and informed way.
 A consequence of this is that the courts can be required to determine the best interests of the child in a way which does not arise for competent adults.
 As well as looking to capacity, there is an argument that some changes to a child's body are essentially irreversible, and result in an imposition on the future adult the child will become.14 Although this argument can be overstated, it is an important one, and another reason for distinguishing between adults and children.
 Additionally, this paper restricts discussion to infants, rather than emcompass older children, whose increasing autonomy may involve their exercise of contemporaneous religious and other rights.15